-6.3 KEY FEATURES AND BUILDING MATERIALS

-6.3.1 A wide range of architectural features can be found in the conservation area.
-The most characteristic are those from the 19th and early 20th century, displaying a high degree of craftsmanship as wells as an understanding of proportions and classical architecture.
+6.3 KEY FEATURES AND BUILDING MATERIALS 6.3.1 A wide range of architectural features can be found in the Central Croydon Conservation Area.
+The most characteristic are those from the 19th and early 20th century, displaying a high degree of craftsmanship as wells as an understanding of Classical architectural language and proportions.

 6.3.2 There is a wide range of traditional building materials present throughout the conservation area.
-Vernacular materials for buildings constructed up to the early 19th century include timber framing, local brick, plain tiles, render, mathematical tiles, small paned sash and casement windows
+Vernacular materials for buildings constructed up to the early 19th century include timber framing, brick, plain tiles, mathematical tiles, small paned sash and casement windows.

 6.3.3 Victorian commercial

-Buildings from the mid-late 19th
+Buildings from the mid-late

-century often used prefabricated
+19th century often used

-or mass produced ornament
+prefabricated / mass produced

-including embossed and
+ornament, including embossed

-moulded tiles, cast elements,
+and moulded tiles, cast

-terracotta and less local
+elements, terracotta and

 materials including contrasting

 colours of brick or stone, plate

 glass windows.

-6.3.4 Buildings from the early 20th century generally used concrete and steel framing, curtain wall construction, artificial stone, steel, bronze and marble, some flat roofs.
+6.3.4 Buildings from the early 20th century generally used concrete and steel framing, curtain wall construction, artificial stone, steel, bronze and marble.